prmr/SoftwareDesign/modules/Module-06.md

 Exercises prefixed with **(+)** are optional, more challenging questions aimed to provide you with additional design and programming experience.
 Exercises prefixed with **(P)** (for "project") will incrementally guide you towards the ultimate completion of a complete Solitaire application.

 0. Extend the code of [LuckyNumber](artifacts/module-06/module6/LuckyNumber.java) to include a Roman Numerals panel.
+0. Write a JavaFX application with a button and a label, which writes the current date and time in the label every time the button is pressed.
+You can obtain the current date and time with the following API call `new Date().toString();`
+0. Write the code that implements a skeleton application that corresponds to the Observer Design Case Study.
+Write a driver program that adds and removes item to make sure everything works as expected.
+Experiment with different design variants.

 ---